 Huck tries to take the money outside.
 He makes it as far as the parlor, where Peter Wilks’s corpse lies in its coffin and sleeping men sit around, before he hears footsteps coming toward him.
 Huck quickly hides the money in the open coffin and then hides himself behind a door.
-The footsteps are those of Mary Jane, who comes into the parlor, stands before her father’s coffin, and quietly mourns.
+The footsteps are those of Mary Jane, who comes into the parlor, stands before her uncle’s coffin, and quietly mourns.

 This scene, maybe more than any other, exemplifies Huck’s indifference to social norms and his commitment to fluid, practical solutions.
 His act of hiding the money in the coffin is a minor desecration, a fact revealed all the more starkly by Mary Jane’s respectful, loving mourning.
 That doesn’t diminish, however, the goodness of the act.

 Huck creeps back up to his room, and night turns to day.
 In the afternoon, Peter Wilks’s funeral is held.
 Mourners walk past Wilks’s coffin, looking down, some crying.
 Huck notices how often people blow their noses, how soft and gliding and stealthy the undertaker is, and he concludes that Peter Wilks “was the only one that had a good thing.”
 As the preacher is speaking, a dog begins to bark.
 The undertaker goes out reassuringly, hits the dog till it’s silent, and comes back in.
 The townspeople appreciate the undertaker’s actions; he’s a very popular man in town.

 Huck, with his love of life, is disturbed by how mawkishly miserable the mourners are, and also by the undertaker, who is cruel to a harmless dog and whose cruelty is bizarrely appreciated.
 Mourning seems a mere societal convention to Huck, who is free from sentimentality, thinking as he does that Peter is better off than the living in this case because he is free from self-imposed miseries.